 Clipping is when there is no detail because part of the image is either over or under exposed completely.
 Lightroom shows a black mask for white clipping and a white mask for black clipping.
 As you drag the whites brighter and the blacks darker you will start to see colors appear on their respective masks.
 This means that there is no longer detail where you see color appear.

 Sometimes it is ok if part of an image is clipping.
 For example, if a bright sun in a blue sky is in the frame the sun will always be clipped and that is ok.
 Never try to darken a bright sun because a grey sun will always look much worse than a white sun.
-There are times when having solid black in a shot is desirable too, so use this feature as a guide but try not to let it be the absolute ruler of your image.
+There are times when having solid black in a shot is desirable too, so use this feature as a guide but try not to let it be the absolute ruler of you

 It can often be difficult to see what is happening when working with sharpening.
 The first thing you should do when sharpening is zoom in to 100%.
 When zoomed out, your monitor may not be producing an accurate display of the sharpening.